abpio/abp-commercial-docs/en/getting-started.md

 }
 ````

 The solution is configured to use **Entity Framework Core** with **MS SQL Server**.
-EF Core supports [various](https://docs.microsoft.com/en-us/ef/core/providers/) database providers, so you can use another DBMS if you want (see [the document to change DBMS](Change-DBMS-For-EntityFramework.md) for EF Core).
+EF Core supports [various](https://docs.microsoft.com/en-us/ef/core/providers/) database providers, so you can use any supported DBMS.
+See [the Entity Framework integration document](https://docs.abp.io/en/abp/latest/Entity-Framework-Core) to learn how to switch to another DBMS.

 ### Apply the migrations